seventm/fsproj_alzheimeroptimaldiet/README.md

 # Precalculated varied availabilities of all 5 nutrients matrix used in our study is stored in the package and can be obtained with:
 # data(params)

-# GAM model paprameters for each period used iin our study paper are stored in the package and can be obtained with:
+# GAM model paprameters for each period used in our study paper are stored in the package and can be obtained with:
 data(model_configuration)

 #Calculator equation for a given period of life